judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Christians are members of one church, and this builds community and understanding.
 In Islam, a mosque is a mosque, but you can also pray where you are, which means that this strong sense of community Christians have doesn't exist in Islam.
 Probably this is the cause of some perception problems.
 - Judgement Day's role in Radicalization: >1% believe in this ideology, but this is what fuels radicalism' (kill infidels and get 21 virgins, etc..)
 It's ridiculous.

-{% cloudinary /assets/images/2015/10/ahmed-el-tayeb-grand-imam-al-azhar-speaking.jpeg caption="" alt="" %}
+{% cloudinary post-image /assets/images/2015/10/ahmed-el-tayeb-grand-imam-al-azhar-speaking.jpeg caption="" alt="" %}

 ### Tuesday, October 27, 2015 (Luxor)